cwodtke/PersonalOkrTracker/PRD.md

 ## 1. Product Overview

 ### 1.1 Product Vision
 A personal productivity system that bridges strategic planning (OKRs) with daily execution through automated morning reminders and an intuitive task management webapp.

 ### 1.2 Target User
 Individual knowledge workers who use OKRs for goal setting and want to align daily tasks with quarterly objectives.
+The objectives can be personal or work oriented.

 ### 1.3 Core Value Proposition
 - Maintain focus on quarterly goals through daily reminders
 - Seamlessly connect strategic objectives to daily actions
 - Track progress against both goals and health metrics
 - Start each day with intentional planning
+- Make weekly retrospectives easily to collect and share

 ---